 Although both B cells and T cells participate in tolerance, it is T-cell tolerance that plays the primary role.
 The main process by which T lymphocytes acquire the ability to distinguish self from nonself occurs in the thymus (see Chapter 59).
 Tolerance to self-antigens acquired within the thymus is called central tolerance.
 This process, which includes positive and negative clonal selection, involves the killing of T cells (“negative selection”) that react strongly to antigens presented to them in the thymus.
 How do thymic cells display peptides from proteins that are usually found in the pancreas, lung, or salivary glands?
 A transcription factor called the autoimmune regulator (AIRE) causes enhanced synthesis of various self-proteins in the thymus.
 Mutations in the gene encoding the AIRE protein result in the development of an autoimmune disease called autoimmune polyendocrinopathy in which the immune system inappropriately attacks multiple organs.

 Note that the thymus is usually a protected space where “truly foreign” proteins are rarely found.
-But experiments in mice have shown that if an exogenous protein is introduced into ...
+But experiments in mice have shown that if an exogenous protein is ...